Li-Hourong/FR2M/docs/Parity&Encrypto.md

 However only one additional bit can only tell the receiver whether the information is damaged, but not where the damage happens.
 So two-dimensional parity took place, and it can correct single-bit error in a sequence.
 > ### Two-dimensional Parity
 >Suppose a single bit was changed in a sequence of *d* digits 1/0 sequence during transmission.
 To detect the position of the error, we may make a table like this:(suppose *d* = 15)
+>
 >1 0 1 0 1 &emsp; 1
 >1 0 1 1 0 &emsp; 0
 >0 1 1 1 0 &emsp; 1
 >
 >0 0 1 0 1 &emsp; 0
+>
 >The sender can fold the whole sequence into a 3*5 table, and for each row and column set one parity bit, so that the number of 1 in every row and column should be even.
 So we get an additional parity row and an additonal parity colomn.
 From the example shown, we can easily find the 0 at (2,2) should be 1.
 This kind of ability to detect and correct errors is called Forward Error Correction(FEC).

 ### Checksum
+In the checksum verification, the whole *d* bit message is regarded as a sequence of *k* bit integer.
+Take Internet checksum as an example, the message is divided into 16 bits integer and the sequence of integer will be added together to generate the final checksum.The checksum will be passed together with the original message.
+After receiving the result, the receiver only needs to do the same operation and check if the sum is the same with the passed checksum.
+If not, then either the checksum or the message is changed during transmission.
+Checksum is actually a way of hashing the message.
+However these hashing methods provide a weak protection despite its low cost.
+Since we can't tell where the error happens and can't recover it.
+So in the actual internet, the TCP and UDP use checksum while the link layer protocals use CRC.

 ### CRC
+CRC is the abbr. of **Cyclic Redundancy Check**

+### RAID

 ## Encryption
 The need of encryption appeared from a long time ago, when people need to tranmit some message secretly.
 Different encryption methods are widely used in network technologies nowadays.
 The main encryption technologies are **Symmetric Encryption** and **Asymmetric Encryption**.